Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 Coordinating@UQ provides you with the knowledge and practical skills to build a successful teaching career in higher education.
 This course builds your knowledge of the fundamental principles of effective teaching for learning in higher education relevant to your teaching contexts.

-After successfully completing Coordinating@UQ, you should be able to:
+After successfully completing Coordinating@UQ, you will have:

 Top of page

-Course offerings
+Course offerings - St Lucia

-Semester 1, 2025
+Semester 1, 2026 Intensive (February)

 Introduction: Course orientation